Mozambique flag Mozambique Beach Holidays

 Mozambique is tourist-friendly but has some key cultural and legal rules:

-Street crime involving knives and firearms is common in cities and tourist areas, and beaches are not policed.
+Street crime involving knives and firearms is common in Maputo and is increasing in other cities and tourist destinations.

 Bonus tips: